Belair

 An assessment of population growth drivers in Belair reveals an overall ranking slightly below national averages considering recent, and medium term trends

-For future projections up to 2032, AreaSearch adopts ABS/Geoscience Australia projections released in 2024 with a base year of 2022.
-Beyond 2032 and for areas not covered by this data, SA State Government's Regional/LGA projections based on 2021 data are used, adjusted employing weighted aggregation from LGA to SA2 levels.
-By 2041, Belair is expected to expand by 187 persons, reflecting a total growth of 3.7% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using weighted aggregation from LGA to SA2 levels.
+Future population growth is anticipated to be at a lower quartile rate for national areas.
+By 2041, Belair's population is expected to expand by 187 persons, reflecting a total gain of 3.8% over the 17-year period based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population